interfan/dw-env-switcher/README.md

 - Automatically update `dw-envs.json` if the sandbox exists there.

 No need to reselect hostname or username — just pick or enter the new code version.

+### Change Saved Password

+Use `Change Saved Password` command to:

+- Select a saved username from the list.
+- Enter a new password securely.
+- Update the password globally and in all sandboxes (`dw-envs.json` and `dw.json` if active sandbox matches).

+This is useful when passwords expire or need to be rotated.

 ---